The Widow’s Obedience

 But Elijah persisted, saying “make me a small cake from it first, and bring it to me; and afterwards, make some for yourself and your son.”
 As the Word says, the widow went and did as Elijah commanded.
 She made the cake and served Elijah first.
 You see God must be first in your life and everything we do; Here Elijah represents God to the widow.
-The church is poor and representing the widow.
+The church is poor and represents the widow.

 Miraculously, because she obeyed the Lord’s prophet the widow and her household ate for many days.
 “The bin of flour was not used up, nor did the jar of oil run dry, according to the word of the Lord which He spoke by Elijah.”

 And so we now turn to look and the deeper spiritual realities living within the Lord’s Word.
 From the Heavenly Doctrine, we learn that Elijah represents the Lord as to the Word.
 We know without a doubt that it is the Lord’s Word that teaches us about the Lord and the life we should live.
 I hope you get this understanding of the word.
 It is not what we do but what the word says.
 Ministers must walk in accordance and obedience with the word of God.

 The Lord told His followers “He who eats my flesh and drinks my blood abides in me, and I in him” (John 6: 56).
 However, because they did not understand what the Lord meant, many of His followers turned away.
 When the Lord asked His disciples if they also wanted to go away Peter answered “Lord, to whom shall we go?
 You have the words of eternal life” (John 6: 68).
 Are we going to take a position like Peter this morning?
 To who Lord shall we go.
 Archbishop where shall I go when we are making a difference?
 Archbishop we have come too far now to turn back for the truth has been revealed and the Mystical powers are among us.